jeremyglebe/jeremyglebe.github.io/Resume/index.md

 ## Summary
-I have been programming in JavaScript for over 5 years and am proficient with and without modern frameworks.
-I have 2 years of professional experience developing Angular and Vue web applications, as well as some work on native mobile apps.
-I am a former educator which has provided me much insight on collaborative learning and cooperative development.
-I am currently seeking a full-time position as a software developer.
+I have been programming in JavaScript for over 7 years and am proficient with and without modern frameworks.
+I have 3 years of professional experience developing Angular and Vue web applications, as well as some work on native mobile apps.
+I am an educator with experience teaching 5th grade all the way through college seniors.
+This has provided me much insight on collaborative learning and cooperative development.
+I am considering positions in software development, education, or a combination of the two.

 ## Background

+### Security Service Federal Credit Union (Remote, San Antonio, TX)
+**Hybrid Mobile Developer** March 2023 - Present
+- Development of mobile banking app for use by members of the credit union
+- Ionic cross-platform development for iOS and Android
+  - Utilized Capacitor for native shell and deployment
+  - Codebase utilized Typescript and Angular for the frontend
+- Integration with existing banking systems and APIs
+- Developed a modern Dashboard for monitoring reports from the mobile app and other internal applications
+- Modified and integrated .NET APIs for use with the mobile app and Dashboard (C#)

 ### Factset Research Systems (Remote)
 **Software Engineer (Contractor)** August 2022 - February 2023